-Tuberculosis Clearance: In compliance with public health regulations, all students prior to enrollment must show evidence that they are free of active Tuberculosis.
+TUBERCULOSIS CLEARANCE: In compliance with public health regulations, all students prior to enrollment must show evidence that they are free of active Tuberculosis.
 Therefore, all students must submit a report of a chest x-ray or Tuberculosis (intradermal) skin test.
-The date of the x-ray or skin test must be no earlier than 12 months before the first day of instruction for the term as published in the ACADEMIC CALENDAR for first time college students.
-Skin tests and chest x-rays may be obtained at the Lanakila Health Center, 1700 Lanakila Avenue, Honolulu, telephone 832-5731.
-The Admissions and Counseling Office at Honolulu Community College maintains a list of health agencies which administer free Tuberculin skin tests.
+All negative skin tests or x-ray reading(s) cleared at the age of 16 or older are valid for registration.
+The TB Assessment Form from the Department of Health or a student's personal physician is acceptable as well.
+Skin tests and chest x-rays may be obtained at the Lanikila Health Center, 1700 Lanakila Avenue, Honolulu, telephone 832-5731.
+The Admissions Office at Honolulu Community College maintains a list of health agencies which administer Tuberculin skin tests.